kemitchell/writing.kemitchell.com/_posts/2020-04-04-Sharetribe-1.0.md

 Hardly perfect, but way better than I expected.
 The takeaway is definitely the approach to SaaS restriction.

-Polyform has stumbled getting the noncompete forms out.
+PolyForm has stumbled getting the noncompete forms out.
 We've had a terrible run of luck with cofounders---both Heather Meeker and I---suffering independent, work-stopping health issues, and now COVID-19.
 Seeing this, I'm inspired again to push on those licenses.
 Folks shouldn't have to roll their own, one-off.

 ## Random Thought, Occurring to Me Later